 I love the line from the Martha and Mary story, “You are busy with many things, but only one thing is needful.”

 And what is the one needful thing?
 In each case the one needful thing appears to be a shocking abdication of social norms and social rules and social obligations.
-The one needful thing is delighting in the Divine Presence, which is right here, this very moment.
-The one needful thing is to be alert to and present in this sacred moment, right here, right now.
+The one needful thing is delighting in the divine presence, which is right here, this very moment.
+The one needful thing is to be alert to and in love with this sacred moment, right here, right now.

 I see Martha and Judas and the “good” son trying to justify their existence through their adherence to the rules, through their fulfilling of established social roles.
 The one who enters into the divine presence, who isn’t “doing” anything to justify his or her existence displays a shocking alternative to the entire social/economic order (which is exactly what we need right now).
 And Jesus seems to be telling his followers, choose that one needful thing.
 Your existence needs no justification.
 You do not have to prove yourself.
 No one is keeping score.
 The kingdom of heaven is right here, within and among you.
 If you can not recognize its presence right here, right now, how can you ever enter it?
 As the “prodigal father” says, in essence, “The party is in progress, set aside your distress and come join the party.”